TUIlmenauAMS/Python-Audio-Coder/README.md

 ## The Psycho-acoustic Pre- and Post-Filters

 The psycho-acoustic pre-filter normalizes a signal to its psycho-acoustic masking threshold, such that a given error in time of over frequency has a comparable effect for hearing.
 This can also be seen as a psycho-acoustic domain where a mean squared error has a psycho-acoustic meaning.
+See the book for a more detailed description.

 The functions for the psycho-acoustic pre-and post-filter are in psyacprepostfilter.py